 The Users Insights Export feature allows you to export the user table results with all of the selected visible columns.
 By clicking on the export button, Users Insights will generate a CSV file of the current listed results on the table.
 This includes all filters applied, selected visible columns and the sort options.
 In this way, you can easily create a custom export of your MemberPress data.

-For example, if we wanted to export all of the active members of the Silver membership, we could apply the corresponding filter and click on the Export button.
+For example, if we wanted to export all of the active members of the Silver membership to send them a custom email.
+We could apply the corresponding filter that shows the corresponding info and click on the Export button.

-This will generate a CSV file that shows exactly the same results that we see on the table:
+This will generate and download a CSV file that shows exactly the same results that we see on the table:

 Bringing it all together